acbsp/bonafide.guru/en/contents.rst

 Bhakta-das spent in Mayapure he happened to communicate with devotees from *Gaudya-maths*, he also had certain association with Maharajas and therefore can say that he is well acquainted with the preaching which *Gaudya-maths*\ carry out.
-Even now, after so many years, words of Srila Prabhupada do reflect the reality.
+Even now, after so many years, words of |SP|
+do reflect the reality.
 To communicate on philosophical subjects with devotees from *Gaudya-maths*, more so Maharajas is as unfavorable as communication with *mayavadis*.
 The best communication with them is to show them respect from as big distance as possible.